gnosischain/teku-client/README.md

+# DEPRECATED
+> [!WARNING]
+> This repository is no longer supported as native Gnosis Chain support has been introduced in the upstream.
+Please use the [official documentation](https://docs.gnosischain.com/node/manual/).

 # Teku Client - Docker

 This projects builds a customized version of the Teku client with Gnosischain modifications.
 Those include the integrations with different testnets.